 Note some common mistakes such as unusual wording (comrade), spelling (lade not lady), strange characters (ÿ) and capitalization.

-It’s a little trickier on the phone, as you can only see their display name in the email- and this can be anything.
+It’s a little trickier on the iOS to view the domain, as you can only see the senders display name in the email- and this can be anything.
 In order to see the actual sender’s address, you have to tap on the display name in the “from” field at the top, then the email address will be displayed.
-A good rule of thumb is not to send sensitive information via email, period.